 If you were a car-mad boy growing up in the 80s, chances are you quite fancied a Ferrari Testarossa.
 Alas, unless you were stinking rich, you would never see one outside of car shows or American telly.
 That is, unless, you regularly frequented an amusement arcade.

 In 1986, Sega's OutRun made a massive splash in the coin-op racing scene.
 The sit-down cabinet's faux-Ferrari modelling stood out.
 But the "realistic" hydraulic features that shook you about with every twist and turn in the road was only part of the appeal.
 Using Sega's pioneering 'super scaler' technology (debuting a year earlier in Space Harrier and Hang-On), OutRun was faster, smoother and better-looking than any other arcade racer by a country mile.
-And like the Testarossa itself, the game's handling was a dream.
+And like the Testarossa itself, the handling was a dream.

 With a smash of this magnitude, OutRun was converted to virtually every home computer and console out there - the Spectrum, the Commodore 64, and PC Engine, for example.
 Alas, Nintendo had to wait for a version until after Sega had exited the console hardware market.